acschwartz/dotfiles/README.md

 ### 📦 Packages

-Each folder in the repo is a stow package.
+Each folder is a Stow package.

 For example: